 How to watch the Geminid meteors in 2015.
 The December Geminids are a particularly reliable and prolific shower, one of the finest of the year.
-In 2014, the peak night is probably the night of December 13 (morning of December 14).
+In 2015, the peak night could be the night of December 13 (morning of December 14).
 Try the nights before and after, too, anywhere from about the evening of December 12 to the morning of December 15.

 You need no special equipment – just a dark, open sky and maybe a sleeping bag to keep warm.
 Plan to sprawl back in a hammock, lawn chair, pile of hay or blanket on the ground.
 Lie down in comfort, and look upward.

 Your local peak will typically be centered at about 2 a.m. local time, no matter where you are on the globe.
 That’s because the constellation Gemini – radiant point of the shower – will reach its highest point for the night around 2 a.m. (your local time).
 As a general rule, the higher the constellation Gemini climbs into your sky, the more Geminid meteors you’re likely to see.

 Some people mistakenly think that, since meteor showers have radiant points, you should look in the direction of the shower’s radiant point to see the most meteors.
 Not so!
 The meteors will appear in all parts of the sky.
 It’s even possible to have your back to the constellation Gemini and see a Geminid meteor fly by.
 However, if you trace the path of a Geminid meteor backwards, it appears to originate from the direction of the constellation Gemini.

 It’s fun to bring along a buddy.
 Then two of you can watch in different directions.
 When someone sees one, they can call out “meteor!”
 This technique will let you see more meteors than one person watching alone will see.

 Be sure to give yourself at least an hour of observing time.
 It takes about 20 minutes for your eyes to adapt to the dark.

 Be aware that meteors often come in spurts, interspersed by lulls.